-The notification e-mail must not be regarded as an authorization to commit or expend funds.
-The Government is not obligated to provide any funding until a Government Contracting/ Grants Officer signs the grant, cooperative agreement or contract award document.
+The notification email of selection for funding must not be regarded as an authorization to commit or expend funds.
+The Government is not obligated to provide any funding until a Government Contracting/Grants Officer signs the grant, cooperative agreement or contract award document.